 Best Conversion Marketing Tools To Grow Your Business

-These are the tools that can help you troubleshoot and improve your online customer journeys, as well as optimize other elements of your conversion marketing in 2020:
+These are the tools (marketing analytics tools and other kinds) that can help you troubleshoot and improve your online customer journeys, as well as optimize other elements of your conversion marketing in 2022:

 Over 120,000 companies have used this tool to boost their conversions and improve the customer journey.

 Crazyegg is a handy tool whose biggest asset is telling you what your site’s weakest spots are - for instance, certain “leaks” in conversion funnel, insufficient leads and underused content - to name a few.

 You can establish what parts of a conversion marketing funnel to work on, thanks to the analysis of user behavior that answers the questions like:

 Why are users leaving the site?

 Where are they spending most of their time?

 Provides eye-tracking tools like heatmaps